iottly/iottly.github.io/_dev/api/reference.md

   }
   ```
 - **401** Unauthorized - Client is not authenticated
-- **403** Forbidden - Client does not have permission for the specified project or device
+- **403** Forbidden - Client does not have permission for the specified project
 - **500** Server Error

 ### Example request